thibaultduponchelle/security.metacpan.org/docs/cpan-starjacking.md

 ![PyPI unverified](../media/starjacking/pypi-unverified.png)

-Back to (Meta)CPAN, the outcome is that GitHub/Gitlab/... numbers are almost invisible in MetaCPAN.
+Back to MetaCPAN, the outcome is that GitHub/Gitlab/... numbers are almost invisible in MetaCPAN.
 For instance, for a module with more than 200 stars in GitHub:

 ![GitHub numbers in MetaCPAN](../media/starjacking/metacpan-side.png)